Why ‘Who Else But Us’ Is Worth Your Time

 Why this timing:

-• Too early (levels 5-9): The combat difficulty spikes might overwhelm you, and you can’t fully utilize Thunderstruck’s potential without skill investment
+- Too early (levels 5-9): The combat difficulty may overwhelm you, and you can’t fully utilize Thunderstruck without skill investment

-• Too late (levels 15+): Still worthwhile for completionism and the unique weapon, but you’ve probably found comparable or better gear
+- Too late (levels 15+): Still worthwhile for completionism and the unique weapon, but you may have found comparable gear

 Combat Strategy: Surviving Skycutter A102